Find a plan.

 Do student health plans have to cover vaccines?

 Yes.
 Just like any other non-grandfathered ACA-compliant plan, student health plans must cover vaccines recommended by the CDC’s Advisory Committee on Immunization Practices, including vaccination for COVID-19.
-(Although health plans — including student health plans — are only required to fully cover the cost of COVID testing through the end of the COVID public health emergency period, which is expected to end in May 2023, they will continue to have to cover the cost of COVID vaccines even after the public health emergency period ends, just the way they have to cover the full cost of other routine vaccinations.)
+(Although health plans — including student health plans — were only required to fully cover the cost of COVID testing during the COVID public health emergency period, which ended in May 2023, they still have to cover the cost of COVID vaccines, just as they have to cover the full cost of other recommended vaccinations.)

 In the Benefit and Payment Parameters for 2017, HHS clarified that student health plans do not have to fall within the narrow actuarial value parameters that apply to metal level plans in the rest of the individual market.
 And they also do not have to be combined with the carrier’s other individual market business in a single risk pool.
 These adjustments make it easier for health insurance carriers and universities to continue to offer student health insurance, but their impact from the students’ perspective is minimal.
 Students can rest assured that the coverage they’re buying through a university is fully compliant with the ACA, unless it’s one of the aforementioned self-insured student health plans, some of which have opted out of ACA compliance.